shreyassrinath/Deploy--AWS-ECS--Task-And--Service/Readme.md

 ### Establish SSH trust

 In order to establish password less access to nodes(and host) we need to establish SSH trust.
 The ssh-addkey.yml playbook uses authorized_key module which will help in configuring ssh password less logins on remote machines.
-Moredetails  on authorized_key module can be found [here](http://docs.ansible.com/ansible/authorized_key_module.html).
+More details  on authorized_key module can be found [here](http://docs.ansible.com/ansible/authorized_key_module.html).

 Check to make sure we do not have public RSA key.
 `$ ls -l .ssh/`